 If the majority insist on surveillance for safety, then only way to preserve democracy is if that whole process of surveillance is entirely transparent regarding exactly what data is being collected, who is collecting it and who has access to it, how it is being analysed and stored, and how long before it is deleted.
 This way, the public chooses its own level of privacy and controls its own surveillance, and the final deletion is very important.
 But when surveillance is undertaken in secret, by organisations that are not accountable to the general public, then that type of surveillance erodes the very fabric of democracy because it concentrates power into the hands of those secretly monitoring society.
 And whilst we might naively believe that a secret service is essential for our protection, history bears testimony to the fact that secret services always end up abusing their power and carrying out rogue operations.
 The safety of modern democracy lies in transparency, not secrecy.

 Greater transparency would mean that we would face up to the blow-back from our often murderous foreign policies, blow-back that our governments and the media have deliberately presented to us as unrelated "terrorism".
-America seems particularly fearful of terrorist attack because its media is one of the most distortive, and its foreign policy the most harmful.
+America seems particularly fearful of terrorist attacks because its media is one of the most distortive, and its foreign policy one of the most harmful.
 As William Blum wrote: "The American people are like the children of a mafia boss who don't know what their father does for a living and wonder why it is that the odd petrol bomb is lobbed through the front window of their home."

 Stopping the assault of the "odd petrol bomb" can only be achieved by facing up, in full transparency, to the fact that our governments are not "the good guys" but are directly responsible for terrible acts of terrorism, mostly in other parts of the world.
 If we want safety, we need to stop our governments' own brutal meddling in other countries; our safety depends on the safety of people in other countries we mostly don't care about.